daog1/sol-mcp/README.md

 - **Instruction Analysis**: Parse specific instructions within a transaction, identifying programs, functions, and parameters.
 - **Raw Data Parsing**: Decode instruction data from hex or base64 formats using program IDs.
 - **Filtered Analysis**: Analyze transactions with optional filtering by program IDs.
+- **Program Subcalls Analysis**: Analyze all subcalls from specified programs in a transaction.
+- **Account Data Parsing**: Retrieve and parse account information based on account owner.
 - **Security Risk Assessment**: Provides insights into potential risks in instructions.
 - **Support for Multiple Formats**: Compatible with Anchor, Shank, and Codama IDLs.

 ## Main Functions

-1. `get_solana_transaction`: Retrieves basic transaction information.
+1. `get_solana_transaction`: Retrieve and comprehensively analyze a Solana transaction by signature.
+Returns detailed information including all instructions, account balance changes, transaction fees, and execution metadata.
-2. `analyze_solana_instruction`: Deep-dive analysis of a specific instruction by index.
+2. `analyze_solana_instruction`: Deep-dive analysis of a specific instruction within a Solana transaction.
+Parses the instruction data, identifies the program and function called, extracts parameters, and provides security risk assessment.
-3. `analyze_instruction_data`: Parses raw instruction data for a given program ID.
+3. `analyze_instruction_data`: Parse raw Solana instruction data to extract function names and parameters.
+Supports IDL-based parsing for known programs, with automatic fallback to generic instruction parsing for unknown programs.
-4. `get_transaction_with_inner_instructions`: Hierarchical view of all instructions, including CPIs (Cross-Program Invocations).
+4. `get_transaction_with_inner_instructions`: Retrieve a Solana transaction and recursively parse all inner instructions (CPIs).
+Returns a hierarchical view of instruction execution with optional filtering by specific program IDs.
+5. `get_program_subcalls`: Analyze all subcalls from specified programs in a transaction.
+Processes both top-level instructions from message.compiledInstructions and nested calls from tx.meta?.innerInstructions.
+6. `get_account_data_with_parsing`: Retrieve Solana account information and parse it based on the account owner.
+Automatically detects account type and provides program-specific analysis for different Solana programs.

 ## Usage